 At the end of the semester, a formal evaluative questionnaire regarding both the curriculum and my instruction will be administered.
 The information gathered from this process will be used to improve future courses and instruction.
 Additionally, I strongly encourage you to provide feedback to me during the semester either in person or anonymously - I am here to teach you and want to do it well!

 Disability Services:

 The University provides upon request appropriate academic accommodations for qualified students with disabilities.
 For more information, contact the Office of the Dean of Students.
+No accommodations can be provided unless formally approved by that Office.

 Religious Holidays: